 Your French class deserves to see the full, complex, and beautiful range of Francophone culture for what it really is.
-Too often, Black leaders are underrepresented in French culture lessons, even though the Black French-speaking population outnumbers that of France.
-There’s no shortage of inspiration for which leaders of color to showcase in your middle school lesson plans or high school French activities.
+The Black French-speaking population outnumbers that of France.
+This means there’s no shortage of inspiration for which leaders of color to showcase in your middle school lesson plans or high school French activities.

 Watch the Full Demo Lesson Video

 To make it easy to find quick-to-implement ideas you can use tomorrow, I‘ve compiled for French teachers the very best highlights from my years as a French teacher and the resources I used to celebrate Black Francophone leaders in my French 1 curriculum.

 Although these lessons are especially helpful for ideas for Black History Month in French class, I had the most success in class when representation was a focus all year round.
 Your students of color will appreciate this too.